salim-lachdhaf/dropdown_search/README.md

 <h1 align="center">
-  Flutter DropdownSearch
+  Flutter DropdownSelection
   <br>
 </h1>

 <h4 align="center">
-  <a href="https://flutter.io" target="_blank">Flutter</a> simple and robust DropdownSearch with item search feature, making it possible to use an offline item list or filtering URL for easy customization.
+  <a href="https://flutter.io" target="_blank">Flutter</a> simple and robust DropdownSelection with item search feature, making it possible to use an offline item list or filtering URL for easy customization.
 </h4>

 <p align="center">